mgtools/PEbA/README.md

     -embed2 <file2.txt> : Path to second sequence embedding file
     -gopen <int/float>  : Gap opening penalty
     -gext <int/float>   : Gap extension penalty
+    -encoder <str>      : Encoder used to generate embeddings

+Embeddings from any model can be used assuming the model outputs a 1D array the same length as the sequence.
+The -encoder argument is used to specify the model used and written to the output .msf file for reference.

 **************************************************************************************************************
 # Comparing PEbA to Reference Alignments